Memorial Scholarships

 To assist in providing intercultural professional development for Canadian Free Methodist pastors serving in multi-ethnic congregations.

-Donald Lloyd Snider was a member of the Verona Free Methodist Church.
-When he died in a tragic car accident, his church family and friends sponsored this scholarship in his memory.
+When in a tragic car accident Don was called home on December 13, 2002, his church family and friends established this scholarship in his memory.

 Guidelines